Eunum56/Basic-Entry-Point/README.md

    ```

    To start the Frontend Server
-   Frontend Server will run on (http://localhost:5173) by default

 4. Create a `.env` file in the Root `Basic-Entry-Point` directory with the following variables